-The term "pit bull" is a generic name used for a number of different dog breeds and mixed-breed dogs that may physically resemble the registered American Kennel Association or United Kennel Association breeds.
+The term "pit bull" is a generic name used for many different pit bull breeds and pit bull mix dogs that may physically resemble the registered American Kennel Association or United Kennel Association breeds.
 The American Pit Bull Terrier and several of its closely related relatives, including the American Staffordshire Terrier, are often considered pit bulls by pit bull enthusiasts and legislative bodies.

 American Pit Bull Terrier

 The UKC's APBT registry began in 1898 with the UKC's founder, C.Z.
-Bennett and his own dog, Bennett's Ring.
-The current APBT breed standard places a dog's height between 17 to 21 inches tall and its weight between 30 to 60 pounds.
+Bennett and his pit bull dog, Bennett's Ring.
+The current APBT breed standard places a dog's height between 17-to-21 inches tall and its weight between 30-to-60 pounds.

-Several other dog breeds share a common ancestry with the APBT.
+Several other dog breeds of pitbull origin share a common ancestry with the APBT.
 While they are also descended from bulldogs and bull-and-terrier crosses, different criteria were used in selecting the dog's characteristics, resulting in different breeds.

 Breeders are still developing new breeds from the APBT and related breeds.
 Among those new dogs are Razor Pitbulls.
 They were first bred from APBT and Am Staffs by Razors Edge Pitbulls owners Dave Wilson and Carlos Barksdale.
 They are not yet recognized as a separate breed by the AKC or UKC.

 Within the breed, there are wide variations in coloring.
-Albino or merle coloring is a disqualifying fault, note the APBT and AKC breed standards.
+Albino or merle coloring is a disqualifying fault, according to both the APBT and AKC breed standards.
 Albino dogs are white with pink noses, and pinkish or blue eyes.
 Merle is a mottled pattern of colors in the dog's fur.

 Red or blue nose are colors within the APBT and related breed standards.
 A red nose has a reddish nose and coat, and golden, hazel or green eyes.
 A blue nose has a dark "blue" or gray nose and coat, and dark eyes.
 Any combination of red and white, blue and white, or blue fawn are acceptable colors within the breed standard.